saahilanande/starter-portfolio/content/post/overfitting using higher order linear regression/index.md

 ### Using root mean square error, find weights of polynomial regression for order is 0, 1, 3, 9

 Using pytorch and loss function we would generate the weights and adjust the weight in each iteration when the loss is decreasing.
+Refered from class module under ANN, Lecture 04_ Back-propagation and PyTorch autograd.pdf page 27 - 33

 ### POLYNOMIAL REGRESSION ORDER ZERO ###